CanAISolutions/canai-platform/.clinerules/cline_rules.md

 ---
-description: Guidelines for creating and maintaining Cursor rules to ensure consistency and effectiveness.
+description: Guidelines for creating and maintaining Cline rules to ensure consistency and effectiveness.
-globs: .cursor/rules/*.mdc
+globs: .cline/rules/*.md
 alwaysApply: true
 ---